Ecological Reserves

 Regulations for ERs limit consumptive activities while continuing to allow activities that do not threaten resource protection.

-In addition to activities prohibited by sanctuary-wide regulations, with certain exception, the following activities are prohibited in Ecological Reserves:
+In addition to activities prohibited by sanctuary-wide regulations, the following activities are prohibited in Ecological Reserves:

 Additional regulation for the Tortugas Ecological Reserve South: